mermaid-from-space/Learn_python_with_myra/README.md

  we can also access a slice of a string.
 A slice is the portion of a string that can contain more than one character, also sometimes called a substring.
 We do that by creating a range using a colon as a separator.
  The range we use when accessing a slice of a string works just like the one created by the range function.

+ strings in python are immutable- they can't be modified.